fatguy1121/Exile/README.md

  SIDENOTE: the new exile.ini no longer contains the lines with "Number of Inputs = #" (# is refering to any number within the file on this line)
 11. Run the Mysql Querys in the "Exile_Database_Update_64x.sql" file to properly update your database.
 12. Boot up your server and see if it works.
 If it does not work then go to your logs folder and find the error code and leave a message here and I'll get to you.

+If you run into trouble you can look in the Examples folder and see what the mission file should look like with just the overrides installed.